diva-exchange/iroha/README.md

 Within the compose file (docker-compose.yml) some environment variables are used.
 They might be adapted to local needs.

+### TYPE
+Either NONE, I2P or P2P.
+NONE does not use any proxy.
+I2P looks for an I2P proxy and tries to use it.
+P2P looks for an peer-to-peer proxy and tries to use it.
+I2P is recommended, P2P is unstable and experimental.
+Defaults to NONE.

 ### IP_PUBLISHED
 Published IP address of the iroha container.
-Defaults to 127.19.10.3.
+Mandatory.
+Reasonable value: 127.19.10.3.

 ### BLOCKCHAIN_NETWORK
 Name of the iroha blockchain network to run.
 Defaults to an empty string and gets therefore set automatically by the entrypoint script.